POST-DOCTORAL FELLOWSHIPS

 The ESRC PDF application form - please note that SENSS will only accept online applications via its online portal HEIApply.
 The SENSS application differs slightly from the ESRC template form in that it asks for some additional information.
 The ESRC template is ONLY included here to give you an idea of what is required of you should you be invited to submit a full application.

-The following SENSS-specific guidance documents are provided to support those making a full application, following progression from the EoI phase:
+The following SENSS-specific guidance documents will be provided here in due course to support those making a full application, following progression from the EoI phase:

 Guidance for the Primary Mentor in writing their supporting statement.